ska-telescope/lmc-base-classes/docs/src/concepts/long-running-commands.rst

 The LRC is initiated by a Tango command which returns a command ID.
 The client subscribes to LRC attributes which provide information about the various asynchronous tasks fulfilling LRCs.
-The client uses the command ID to determine which the information in the LRC attributes relates to the task fulfilling *their* LRC.
+The client uses the command ID to determine which information in the LRC attributes relates to the task fulfilling *their* LRC.
 Once the task has finished there will be an associated ``result`` which the client will be notified of via the LRC attributes, see :ref:`lrc-client-server-protocol`.